 - The OES duty officer will be notified.
 The information will be relayed to the Director of Emergency Operations then a decision will be made to activate the EOC. - The EOC director or designee will communicate activation details to relevant management, coordinating, and supporting departments.
-This includes activation level, positions requested, location, brief situational update, and activation timeframe. - Utilizing WebEOC, status updates and relevant coordinating tasks will be added to ensure a common operating picture. - Identify or utilize an EAP Template within WebEOC.
+This includes activation level, positions requested, location, brief situational update, and activation timeframe. - Utilizing virtual dashboards or traditional systems, status updates and relevant coordinating tasks will be added to ensure a common operating picture. - Identify or utilize an EAP Template.